 Decompression

-Decompression refers to the release of pressure on the nerves or spinal cord.
-The various decompression surgical methods can be divided into anterior decompressions (from the front) of the spine versus posterior decompressions (from the back) of the spine.
+When nerves are compressed, they need to be decompressed, since compression of nerves is often a treatable cause of pain.
+"Decompression" refers to the release of pressure on the nerves or spinal cord.
+The various decompression surgical methods can be divided into anterior (from the front) versus posterior (from the back).

 Spinal Fusion